stefanriedel/beamformer/README.md

 # beamformer
 Matlab scripts that simulate a planar MVDR adaptive beamformer.
+Further information can be found in the assignment document that explains the tasks that I solved in Matlab.